Skip to content

 • Are your top posts aligned with your current brand voice?
 (If not, and they’re performing well, maybe it’s time to re-evaluate that voice.)

-Use the notes column of your audit document to record your thoughts.
-We’ll come back to these notes later!
+Record your thoughts in the notes column of your audit document.
+(We’ll come back to these notes later!)

 Where to find this info: